mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 }
 ```

-The `location /uploads { ... }` block is typical for Nginx configurations.
-Web servers (such as Nginx) are cheaper and more performant than app servers, so you shouldn't use app servers for things that the web server can do.
+When users request static files from the `/uploads` path, the `location /uploads { ... }` block allows Nginx to serve the files itself instead of forwarding the request to the flask-upload-demo backend.
+This is a common configuration, as Nginx can handle static files faster and more efficiently than the app backend.

-The files in the `uploads/` directory are static images.
-They don't require any action from the app server, so Nginx can just handle it itself.
+You can run the Nninx version of flask-upload-demo with the commands below:

 ```bash
 cd ~/docker-flask-upload-demo